openhab/openhabian/docs/openhabian-DEBUG.md

 with a 512MB box like a RPi0W, you must not run anything other than openHAB itself, in particular do **not** run memory hogs such as InfluxDB or Grafana.

-On "supported" hardware in general:
-It may work to install and run openHABian on unsupported hardware.
-If it does not work, you are welcome to find out what's missing and contribute it back to the community with a Pull Request.
-It is sometimes simple things like a naming string.
-We'll be happy to include that in openHABian so you can use your box with openHABian unless there's a valid reason to change or remove it.
-However, that does not make your box a "supported" one as we don't have it available for our further development and testing.
-So there remains a risk that future openHABian releases will fail to work on your SBC because we changed a thing that broke support for your HW - unintentionally so however inevitable.

 openHABian requires you to provide direct Internet access.
 Using private IP addresses is fine as long as your router properly provides NAT (Network Address Translation) services.